davidhubbard/tiva-ussh/libti2cit/README.md

     The LSB is set to 1 during the send.
 Then call `libti2cit_m_recv()` to receive bytes from the slave.
     The Connected Launchpad i2c hardware can get stuck and never flip the expected bits if you call functions in the wrong sequence, so always call a `send()` before a `recv()`.

+    Note: You can send 0 bytes!
+You still need to call `send()` to send the START and the address.
+    Then you can start receiving bytes from the slave after that.

   d.
 You must give up and restart from `send()` if an error occurs.
 Check return values.